explorerbeer/Not-Enough-NPCs/README.md

 *If we forgot to mention your honors, bring your changes in advance.
 Let me know about it and I will be sure to add you to the lists.*

----

-## LICENSE

-Everything contained in **Not Enough NPCs** and made by us, **explorerbee** & **kostyumier**, is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-This means you're allowed to redistribute and/or adapt the work, as long as you respect the following criteria :
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- **NonCommercial** — You may not use the material for commercial purposes (this includes donations).
-- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For the work that wasn't made by us, unless a licence is specified in the [Credits](#special-thanks--credits) or in the files themselves, consider these works proprietary.
-If you want to reuse those, please get in touch with their original authors.